krupa13/devTinder-app/README.md

 In the windows powershell -> cd -Path "C:\Users\Krupa Nandh\Downloads"
 icacls "devUser-secret.pem" /inheritance:r /grant:r "$($env:USERNAME):(F)"
-key generated in AWS instance -> ssh -i "devUser-secret.pem" ec2-user@ec2-13-60-52-172.eu-north-1.compute.amazonaws.com install the curl from Node js website install the same node version which version we are using in the local
+key generated in AWS instance -> ssh -i "devUser-secret.pem" ec2-user@ec2-13-60-52-172.eu-north-1.compute.amazonaws.com ssh -i "devUser-secret.pem" ubuntu@ec2-98-92-160-190.compute-1.amazonaws.com
+install the curl from Node js website install the same node version which version we are using in the local check ls-list the folders in the ubuntu terminal, we will get the list of projects that has been cloned